mamisaki/RTPSpy/README.md

 Please see the article.
 https://biorxiv.org/cgi/content/short/2021.12.13.472468v1

-Also see the article below for the evaluation fo the system.
+Also, see the article below for the evaluation of the system.
 [Masaya Misaki and Jerzy Bodurka (2021) The impact of real-time fMRI denoising on online evaluation of brain activity and functional connectivity.
 J. Neural Eng.
 18 046092](https://iopscience.iop.org/article/10.1088/1741-2552/ac0b33)

 ## Requirements